This officer of the court records and transcribes exactly what is said and done when people are being questioned during a court case.

 You can do equivalent studies in English at the following schools, which are recognized by the Comité sur la sténographie:

-Also, if you are a certified stenographer in Alberta, Ontario or Saskatchewan, you can work in Quebec if you pass the theoretical test of Quebec’s École de sténographie judiciaire.
+Also, if you are a certified stenographer in Alberta, Ontario, Saskatchewan or British Columbia, you can work in Quebec if you pass the theoretical test of Quebec’s École de sténographie judiciaire.
 You can take this test in English.

 You should know that there are plans to create an English version of the École’s training program for stenographers.